 Office 365

 Office 365 Groups for Admins - Creating Groups

 In this post of the Office 365 Groups for Admins series we will take a look at how you as an admin and your end-user can create Office 365 Groups.
 The option to allow end-users to create Unified Groups or not are determined by the Mailbox Policy, as described in a previous post.
 End-user creation of Office 365 Groups End-users have two ways of creating new Groups; either use the Office 365 web interface or using Outlook 2016 (works on the PC edition, not sure about Office on Macintosh).
+This is option is by default available for ANYONE within your organization, there is no granularity at all, there is no approval or anything.

+Office 365